 From sundial-org-awesome-openclaw-skills-4

-Refactors SwiftUI views for consistent structure, MV patterns, dependency injection, and Observation usage.
-Use to clean up layouts, handle view models safely, and standardize dependencies.
+Refactors SwiftUI views for consistent structure, dependency injection, and Observation usage.
+Helps clean up view layout, handle view models safely, and standardize state initialization.

 _Attribution: copied from @Dimillian’s `Dimillian/Skills` (2025-12-31)._